 Beam-formed data products will be stored in the LOFAR Long-Term Archive and may be retrieved by investigators from there.
 On-line processing of these data products via the Known Pulsar Pipeline or to create dynamic spectra will be available later.

-More information is given on the "Beam Formed Modes" web page.
+More information on this mode is given on the "Beam Formed Modes" web page.

 Example astronomical applications: Single station all sky imaging, spectrum monitoring, intra-station baselines, local TBB experiments, detection of cosmic ray showers.